gbd-ufsc/brModelo-Official-Versions/README.md

-# BrModelo
+# brModelo

-A database modeling teaching software.
+brModelo is a free tool to support the teaching of relational databases design.

-Here you will find the executable versions of BrModelo tool under development in the UFSC Database Group.
+Here you will find the executable versions of brModelo tool under development in the UFSC Database Group.

 Main functionalities: